 To implement this, we have used IDW to define a set of domain schemas along with logic for validation, transformations, evaluation, code generation and projectional editors.
 We do so using a custom language supported by IDW that extends C# with additional operators and keywords that are useful for working with tree structures.
 The language, called CL1, also contains several dedicated DSLs for defining domain schemas, validators, projections etc. The result when compiling the CL1 program is a custom workbench, a standalone Windows application that lets the business experts edit the defined domains in a projectional editor where all the rules for validation, projection layout and such are applied.

 The customer in this case study has a particular subject they want to create questionnaires about but the questionnaire domain itself is general and has high potential for reuse.
-The business rules are also general enough to be reused on their own, independent of the questionnaires, so we have used a modular language design with two main domains; the questionnaire domain and the business rule domain, that are in turn divided into subdomains to allow selection of what features to reuse.
+The business rules are also general enough to be reused on their own, independent of the questionnaires, so we have used a modular language design with two main domains: the questionnaire domain and the business rule domain, that are in turn divided into subdomains to allow selection of what features to reuse.
 We then complement this with a “glue” domain that has an “include” relationship to the reusable questionnaire and business rule domains to define how they should work together.
 Finally, we have an overarching domain for the application that we call Intentional Health Workbench (IHW) which adapts the combined questionnaire and business rule domains towards the particular customer requirements.

 As its output the workbench in this case study generates files that result in a web application running the questionnaires and applying the business rules.
 The web application itself is developed separately and consists of web pages with JavaScript that consumes XML files describing the questionnaires and that are generated by the workbench.
 The JavaScript then uses these XML files to produce a dynamic user interface.
 The workbench also generates business rule files in a format that the DROOLS business rule engine can consume and the web application can in turn call out to the DROOLS engine to access the running rules.
 To generate the XML we employ a reusable XHTML domain that comes with IDW and to generate the DROOLS rules we have created a new DROOLS domain.